xtermjs/xtermjs.org/_docs/api/addons/fullscreen.md

 ### `toggleFullscreen([fullscreen])`

-- `fullscreen` - Boolean - Whether to set terminal to fullscreen mode or not
+- `fullscreen` - Boolean - Whether to set the terminal to fullscreen mode or not

 Set or unset the terminal's fullscreen mode according to the given argument.
 If no `fullscreen` argument was given, then invert the terminal's fullscreen mode.